Would you like to see what we have written on a subject? Use the search below.

 An angel of the Lord appeared to Zechariah and foretold the birth of John the Baptist.
 The angel told him the great things John would do and that John would be the forerunner of the Messiah.

 As you know, Zechariah was doubtful.
 How could his barren wife have a child in her old age?
 Why would they be chosen for such a great honour?
-It was overwhelming…unbelievable… Still he had nine months of silence to think it over and realize that it was true…all of it.
+It was overwhelming…unbelievable… Still, he had nine months of silence to think it over and realize that it was true…all of it.
 When John was born, Zechariah gave an amazing prophetic utterance.

 What expectations do you think Zechariah had for John?
 Zechariah was a priest.
 He ministered in the Temple on occasion and in his local town.
 He knew the prophecies of the Messiah…as did every Jew.
 Surely his son would follow him into the priesthood and perhaps rise to a position of power and authority.
 How else could he reveal the Messiah to the nation?
 It all made sense.
 He had great expectations for his son.
 It was a dream come true…

-For more information about Glenn Davis see our About Glenn page and/or his Author's Page.
+For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.

 You might like these

-• The God Of Jacob
+The God Of Jacob

 Why would God want to be called the God of Jacob?
 Jacob was scheming and deceitful.